Male and Female Sterility and Infertility

 • Hypospadias

-The production of a low quantity of sperm is called oligospermia, the absence of sperm altogether is azoospermia.
+A production of few sperm is called oligospermia, while the absence of sperm is referred to as azoospermia.

 A quantitatively sufficient production but with poor motility is called asthenozoospermia.

-Sperm production with morphological characteristics below normal is called teratozoospermia.
+A production of sperm with morphological characteristics below normal is called teratozoospermia.